I see, you became curious and wants to know, who is behind this webpages.

 But some electrical devices it preceded after their "meeting" with me also substantially better than before and they lived still many years.
 So I protected for example the washing machine and the flat-iron after faults from the exchange against newer models.
 Repairing all lamps in the dwelling (of course under observation) suggested even my mother.

 The curiosity at technical things remained also after the childhood, so first I trained a technical occupation and later completed a study.
 But some years I worked as baker too.
-Since April 1998 I am proud holder of the amateur radio license for DK3RED.
+Since April 1998 I am proud holder of the amateur radio license for DK3RED, which I purchased during an intensive course in Damp on the Baltic Sea.
 From 2001 to 2015 I was editor of the QRP-Report, the German magazine of the German Working Group for QRP and Self-Construction (DL-QRP-AG).
 Since 2003 I am one of the editors of the German ham radio magazine Funkamateur.

 You may meet me mainly on the shortwave amateur radio bands.
 Sometimes I am active with the call DL0NAU.
-This is the club station of our local ham group Nauen Y08 in the DARC e.V.
-(German Amateur Radio Club, registered society).
+This is the club station of our local ham group Nauen Y08 in the German Amateur Radio Club (DARC e.V.).
 If you visit my city, then please stop by me.
-In other cases please give me a call on air, send me a message via e-mail/letter (see imprint) or insert a comment in the guestbook.
+In other cases please give me a call on air or insert a comment in the guestbook.